 18. Life is fragile and short.

-19. There are no rules to life, only what we have been taught.
+19. There are no rules to Life, only what we have been taught.

-20. Say “NO” it is freeing.
+20. Say “NO.” It is freeing.

-The most magical word I learned in 2021 is “No”–I am not a people pleaser but I am kind hearted and genuinely want to help others, often at the expense of my own needs.
-I have realized that although I would like to help or want to be kind to others it is ok to say take care of me first if that is what I need.
+The most magical word I learned in 2021 is “No”–I am not a people pleaser, but I am kind-hearted to a fault.
+And genuinely want to help others, often at the expense of my own needs.
+I have realized that although I would like to help or want to be kind to others, it is okay to take care of me first if that is what I need.

-21. Not everyone deserves to hear your story and not everyone should have access to your energy.
+21. Not everyone deserves to hear your story, and not everyone should have access to your energy.

 There are no shortcuts to healing

-Healing doesn’t happen overnight, it is a process and just when you feel like you have got a grip of one thing something else pops up.
+Healing doesn’t happen overnight; it is a process, and just when you feel like you have a grip on one thing, something else pops up.
 It is like removing the layers of something.
-But when you start to remove those layers other layers will remove themselves.
-It can not be rushed but it is magical, beautiful and freeing.
+But when you start to remove those layers, other layers will remove themselves.
+It can not be rushed, but it is magical, beautiful, and freeing.

 Red flags are always there.
 We often ignore them because we want to see the best in others.

-Sometimes we want to see the best in our spouses, family, and friends and we ignore the red flags of who they really are and what they tell us by their actions.
+Sometimes we want to see the best in our spouses, family, and friends, and we ignore the red flags of who they are and what they tell us by their actions.

-Sleep is one of the best medicines
+Sleep is one of the best medicines.

 Love: Tell those you love “you love them now”—Appreciate: “show appreciation to those you appreciate right here right now.”

 Beware of people who talk too much; they are poor listeners.

-Ghosting and gaslighting are real behaviors people engage in.
+Ghosting, stonewalling, and gaslighting are real behaviors people engage in.